-No culture is more fixated on teeth than Americans.
+No culture is fixated on teeth as much as Americans are.
 We will spend thousands of dollars for the perfect smile without blinking an eye.
 And if you weren’t graced with a perfect smile naturally, you will become a social pariah if you can’t come up with the dough.

-Since I put everything off for so long, I was in need of braces yet again.
-Thank God for my Flexible Spending Account.
+Since I put everything off for so long, I was in need of braces again as well.
+Thank God for Flexible Spending Accounts.
 Having money deducted from my paycheck over the course of a year was the most painless way to do it.
+Tax-free to boot.
 Despite that program, I was still in need of the most low cost and reliable option available.
-New York University College of Dentistry hit both criteria.
+New York University College of Dentistryhit both those criteria.

-Highly supervised, crazy thorough, and super clean, a dental school is the way to go.
+Highly supervised, crazy thorough, and super clean.
+A dental school is the way to go.
 They wrap everything in plastic.
 Every switch, every button, every chair.
-A routine exam will include a blood pressure check and a full medical history questionnaire, so be prepared for multiple visits.
-If you’re lucky you’ll get a student dentist right at the sweet spot of having at the very least a year under their belt, but not too close to graduating so you can get them one more time before they go.
-Depending on the procedure, you’re going to be getting more experienced students regardless.
-My one molar implant was more forgiving of inexperience than the two in the front.
+A routine exam will include a blood pressure check and a full medical history questionnaire so be prepared for multiple visits.
+If you’re lucky you’ll get a student dentist right at the sweet spot of having at the very least a year under their belt but not too close to graduating so you can get them one more time before they go.
+Depending on the procedure, you’re going to be getting the more experienced students regardless.
+My one molar implant was more forgiving of inexperience than the two in the front were.
 That’s why front implants cost more.
 Because it’s a school, you do have to be a bit tolerant of errors.
 I had to have the molar redone (for free of course) and it’s perfect now.
 We both learned from the experience.

 So don’t ask me why I smile so much.
 I paid a pretty penny for the privilege.